superpermutators/superperm/ChaffinMethod/Readme.txt

 The strings for each value of w, the number of wasted characters, are written to files of the form:

 	Chaffin_<n>_W_<w>.txt

+If the program is halted for some reason, when it is run again it will read back any files it finds with names of this form, and restart computations for the w value of the last such file that it finds.